 DEM differencing is the process of subtracting one digital elevation model from another on a cell-by-cell level.
 Applying this technique to detect change over time, WSI can visualize and quantify erosion across the landscape.

-2014 USGS post-Sandy LiDAR (above) and 2008 USGS PAMAP LiDAR (below) of Chiques Creek Watershed, Lancaster County, PA.
+2014 USGS post-Sandy LiDAR (above) and 2008 DCNR PAMAP LiDAR (below) of Chiques Creek Watershed, Lancaster County, PA.

 Figure 1.
 This digital elevation model shows a legacy sediment terrace surface (purple area) prior to the breach of Stobers' dam in Denver, PA.
 2008 USGS PAMAP LiDAR